Skip to main content

 HAL Layer (Layer 4)

 The HAL is the only crate permitted to touch hardware registers.
-All unsafe MMIO is confined to mmio.rs, which exposes read_register and write_register — thin wrappers around volatile pointer reads and writes.
+All unsafe MMIO is confined to mmio.rs, which exposes read_register, write_register, and set_register_bits — thin wrappers around volatile pointer reads and writes.

 ModuleRegisters / BaseProtocolPins